coveooss/tgf/README.md

   -H, --tgf-help                 Show context-sensitive help (also try --help-man).
-      --all-versions             Get versions of TGF & all others underlying utilities (alias --av) --current-version          Get current version information (alias --cv) -D, --debug-docker             Print the docker command issued -F, --flush-cache              Invoke terragrunt with --terragrunt-update-source to flush the cache --get-image-name           Just return the resulting image name (alias --gi) --interactive              On by default, use --no-interactive or --no-it to disable launching Docker in interactive mode or set
+      --all-versions             Get versions of TGF & all others underlying utilities (alias --av) --current-version          Get current version information (alias --cv) -D, --debug                    Print debug messages and docker commands issued -F, --flush-cache              Invoke terragrunt with --terragrunt-update-source to flush the cache --get-image-name           Just return the resulting image name (alias --gi) --interactive              On by default, use --no-interactive or --no-it to disable launching Docker in interactive mode or set